Pros and Cons of Business Process Outsourcing (BPO)

 BPO cuts down considerably on costs on in-house labor, especially for hiring, staffing, and training, as well as for the workspace or office to accommodate local employees, such as customer support agents.
 Contact centers can take this burden off your shoulders, as it is their main job to hire, manage, and train personnel.
 Many outsourcing firms are physically located in developing countries and leverage lower-cost labor markets.
 ITES, or IT-enabled services make this possible along with increasing bandwidth speeds.

 Process automation is one of the big benefits of BPO.
 They’re simply more experienced with fielding dozens or hundreds of calls at a time and have more information technology infrastructure to support it.
-Outsourcing customer support to a service provider through a BPO can of course save a companies time, allowing them to better focus on operations such as developing an amazing product and making sure their in-house people are regularly in communication with members of the supply chain instead of dealing with customers asking simple questions.
+Outsourcing customer support to a service provider through a BPO can of course save a company’s time, allowing them to better focus on operations such as developing an amazing product and making sure their in-house people are regularly in communication with members of the supply chain instead of dealing with customers asking simple questions.

-You will need to make some sacrifices if you decide to work with a BPO, but if the end result is considerably more cost efficient than having full-time staff members (especially at scale), and it can be worth the trade-of in company culture and training.
+You will need to make some sacrifices if you decide to work with a BPO, but if the end result is considerably more cost efficient than having full-time staff members (especially at scale), and it can be worth the trade-off in company culture and training.
 Leading BPO firms work to improve and streamline methods by eliminating or reducing wasteful measures and may even help you raise the overall quality of work.

 Finally, it is important to note that business process outsourcing enables your company to use variable-cost models, such as fee-for-services plans, rather than fixed-cost models that you have to adopt when retaining local employees or service reps.
 In a post-COVID world, that can be huge.